-Controversial columnist, television pundit and author Erix Zemmour is also expected to throw his hat into the ring.
+Controversial columnist, television pundit and author Eric Zemmour has also thrown his hat into the ring for France's presidency.

 Zemmour, 63, is famed for his provocations on Islam, immigration and women which have seen him sued multiple times.
 He was convicted of provoking racial discrimination in 2011 and provoking hatred towards Muslims in 2018.